uit-no/hpc-doc/jobs/slurm_parameter.rst

 ==========================   ==================================================================================================================================================================
 --array=<indexes>            Submit a collection of similar jobs, e.g. ``--array=1-10``. (sbatch command only).
 See official `SLURM documentation <https://slurm.schedmd.com/job_array.html>`_
 --dependency=<state:jobid>   Wait with the start of the job until specified dependencies have been satified.
 E.g. --dependency=afterok:123456
+--ntasks-per-core=2             Enables hyperthreading.
+Only useful in special circumstances.
 ==========================   ==================================================================================================================================================================